Capacity Limits of Diffusion-Based Molecular Timing Channels: Introduction

-One of the main unresolved issues in these previous works is the problem of ordering when information particles from consecutive channel uses may arrive out of order (i.e. during other channel use intervals).
-Thus, it is not clear from \cite{sri12, cha12,eck12,li14} how information can be transmitted sequentially, and what is the associated capacity in {\em bits per second}.
+One of the main unresolved issues in these previous works is the problem of ordering, namely, information particles may arrive in an order different that the order they were released.
+Thus, it is not clear from \cite{sri12, cha12,eck12,li14} how information can be transmitted sequentially, and the associated capacity in {\em bits per second}.
 A partial answer for this question was provided in \cite{nanoComNet} that studied {\em time-slotted} transmission over MT channels {\em without} drift.
-Yet, the work \cite{nanoComNet} only provides a (sub-optimal) transmission scheme, leaving the question of what is the associated capacity open.
-To deal with the challenge of characterizing the fundamental transmission limits, in this work we make two assumptions.
+Yet, the work \cite{nanoComNet} only provides a (sub-optimal) transmission scheme, leaving open the question of capacity for this channel.
+To deal with the challenge of characterizing the fundamental capacity of diffusion-based molecular timing (DBMT) channels, in this work we make two assumptions.
 First, we assume that there is a finite time interval called the {\em symbol interval} over which the transmitter can encode its messages by choosing a specific time in this interval to release particles.
 Second, we assume that the information particles have a finite lifespan, which we call the {\em particle's lifetime}.
 The underlying assumption is that the particles are dissipated immediately after this time interval.
 We note that this assumption can be incorporated into a system by using enzymes or other chemicals that degrade the particles \cite{noe14,guo15}; as long as the particle's lifetime is less than infinity, our results and analysis hold.
-Using these assumptions, a {\em single channel use interval} is the sum of the symbol interval and the particle's lifetime.
-Information particles arrive during the same channel use in which they were released, or they dissipate over this interval and hence never arrive.
-These assumptions enforce an ordering in which particles arrive in the same order in which they are transmitted, which allows identical and independent consecutive channel uses.
-In this work, we introduce this channel as the {\em molecular timing} (MT) channel, which can be used with any propagation mechanism as long as the particles follow independent paths, and have a finite lifetime and symbol interval.
+Using these assumptions, a {\em single channel use interval} is the sum of the symbol interval and the particle's lifetime, and information particles arrive during the same channel use in which they were released, or they dissipate over this interval and hence never arrive.